 I’ve worked with a lot of leaders, and I’ve seen all of them struggle to communicate.
 I saw one leader send one email to call his people to an unplanned meeting that started in a few hours.
 He wondered why 50 of 150 people were late or absent.
-Larger and more complex the organizations demand direct and clear communication.
+Larger and more complex the organizations demand direct, clear, and effective communication.

 Consider 3 things when communicating: Your Members, Message, and Method.